-The EIA has not identified any potential for discrimination or adverse impact and all opportunities to promote equality have been taken. / The EIA has not identified any conflict with the Trust's co-operative values and the Church Schools' values.
+The EIA has not identified any potential for discrimination or adverse impact and all opportunities to promote equality have been taken.
+1 The EIA has not identified any conflict with the Trust's co-operative values and the Church Schools' values.
 1 Adjust the policy to remove barriers identified by the EIA or better promote equality.
 1

-^{}Inclusive of protected characteristics
+\Inclusive of protected characteristics

 Provenance Date

 Working Party Sept 2017

 HR checks N/A

 Union Consultation Oct 2017

-Trustees' Ratification Dec 2018
+Trustees' Ratification Jan 2020

-Implementation Feb 2019
+Implementation Feb 2020

-Review Date Jan 2020
+Review Date Jan 2021

-To be read in
+To be read in To be read in conjunction with: conjunction with: conjunction with:

-conjunction with.

-conjunction with:

-Southerly Point Co-operative Multi-Academy Trust ADMISSIONS POLICY 2020 / 2021
+Southerly Point Co-operative Multi-Academy Trust ADMISSIONS POLICY 2021 / 2022